liberal

 -

-also: left - of or belonging to the political or intellectual lefttells us about: ideology, political orientation, political theory - an orientation that characterizes the thinking of a group or nationsimilar to:
+Not bound by authoritarianism, orthodoxy, or tradition (synset 300577581)also: left - of or belonging to the political or intellectual lefttells us about: ideology, political orientation, political theory - an orientation that characterizes the thinking of a group or nationsimilar to:- civil-libertarian - having or showing active concern for protection of civil liberties protected by law

 - liberalistic - having or demonstrating belief in the essential goodness of man and the autonomy of the individual; favoring civil and political liberties, government by law with the consent of the governed, and protection from arbitrary authority